Memorial Day weekend draws crowds and triggers warnings

 In Daytona Beach, Florida, gunfire erupted Saturday night along a beachside road where more than 200 people had gathered and were seen partying and dancing despite the restrictions.
 Several people were wounded and taken to the hospital, authorities said.

+“We got slammed.
+Disney is closed, Universal is closed.
+Everything is closed so where did everybody come with the first warm day with 50% opening?
+Everybody came to the beach,” Volusia County Sheriff Mike Chitwood said at a Sunday news conference, referring to crowds in the Daytona Beach area.

+But officials in California said most people were covering their faces and keep their distance even as they ventured to beaches and parks.
+Many Southern California beaches were open only for swimming, running and other activities.
+Sunbathing and group activities such as volleyball were prohibited.

-At New York’s Orchard Beach in the Bronx, kids played with toys and people sat in folding chairs.
-Some wore winter coats on a cool and breezy day in which temperatures struggled to reach 60 degrees.
-Many wore masks and sat apart from others.
+At New York’s Orchard Beach in the Bronx, kids played with toys, and people sat in folding chairs.
+Some wore winter coats on a cool and breezy day, and many wore masks and sat apart from others.

 “Good to be outside.
 Fresh air.
 Just good to enjoy the outdoors,” said Danovan Clacken, whose face was covered.